demhademha/tweak-development-guide/chapter-1.md

 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh

-## connecting from a laptop over wifi
+## Connecting from a laptop over wifi
 1. Install "openssh" (you will need to know how to install this for your own os)
 2. Open "terminal"
 3. On the device, install openssh (see above for jailbreak specific instructions)